 When jars are removed from the water to cool, a vacuum is created which pulls the lids down and seals the jar.

-SHOULD I DRAIN MY SHREDDED ZUCCHINI FOR THIS RECIPE:
+SHOULD I DRAIN THE SHREDDED ZUCCHINI?

 This jam will come out thick but soft.
 If you prefer to have your jam on pancakes, waffles or even ice cream, go ahead and leave the extra liquid.